 You are aware that there are alternatives to consenting to these terms.
 For example, you could seek face-to-face advice at a local Community Law Centre, or retain a lawyer to advise you.

 All links and references to websites, organisations or people not within LawSpot are provided for the user’s convenience only, and should not be taken as endorsement of those websites, or of the information contained in those websites, nor of organisations or people referred to.
 LawSpot has no control over the content of any such websites or the policies of any such organisation.
 LawSpot also does not implicitly or impliedly endorse any website or organisation which (or person who) has off-site links to this website.
 Further, LawSpot has no control over the availability of the linked pages.

-This procedure should be used for every complaint made about LawSpot, its operations, its staff (including CLWHV supervisors of LawSpot) or its volunteers (whether performing the role of a question vetter or of a lawyer answering submitted questions).
+This procedure should be used for every complaint made about LawSpot, its operations, its partner law firms and lawyers, the CLWHV, or any of its volunteers.

 The principles of natural justice apply to this procedure.
 This includes the right to be treated fairly and to state your side of events.
 Complaints will be taken seriously and the complainants will be treated with respect and courtesy.
 LawSpot will seek to resolve the complaint at the earliest stage and to learn from the complaint so that, where appropriate, action can be taken to ensure the situation does not happen again.